• Skip to main content

 Bring your own healthy-ish recipe.

-The best way to ensure there is something with greens on the table is to make it yourself.
+The best way to ensure there is a Thanksgiving side dish with greens on the table is to make it yourself.
 Even if others don’t seem excited, you can bring your friends and family over to the green side with dishes that combine healthier greens with delicious richer ingredients like bacon or crumbled blue cheese.
 (And for the days that follow, try this squash salad that is leftover-friendly or the kale caesar I shared yesterday!)
+Think lightened up green bean casseroles or vegetables roasted in lots of fall flavor (a dash of cinnamon makes all the difference!)

 A Healthier Thanksgiving